-We look forward to seeing you all on the startline on Saturday 23rd November.
+We look forward to seeing you all on the startline.
 Train hard, bike safe till then.

-This year you will continue on to cross Rahu Saddle which is the 2nd and last KOM of the day before the finish line at Reefton for the usual hot lunch and a BBQ provided by Ben and his team at NZHL at the camp grounds.
+After morning tea at Springs Junction and quick rest we will start in reverse order D – A and race up over Rahu Saddle which is the 2nd and last KOM of the day before the finish line at Reefton for the usual hot lunch and the Abbott BBQ at the Reefton Race Course.

 After lunch, its a neutral run to Ikamatua where your teams’ will gather for the Team Time Trial, the last Open stage of the day.
 The finish point is setup near the Pike River Mine Memorial, you are more than welcome to turn around after the finish to stop to pay your respects.

 After a long day in the saddle there it’s a 37.5km ride to our accommodation in Greymouth.